 Students are required to provide proof of completion of the Standard First Aid with CPR Level C and AED course.
 Students need to maintain current certification throughout the program including practicum.

-This program may be difficult for students with arm, back, shoulder, wrist or neck problems due to the nature of activities required while performing the duties of a sonographer.
-College staff would be happy to discuss this with students that may have concerns in this area.
+This program may be difficult for students with arm, back, shoulder, wrist, or neck problems due to the nature of the activities required while performing the duties of a sonographer.
+College staff would be happy to discuss this with students who may have concerns in this area.
 We also encourage students to consult with their family physician.

 Students are required to provide proof of immunization status.
-Without complete and acceptable immunization status practicum sites may refuse to accept students as per their organizational requiremets, which could prevent successful completion of the program.
+Without complete and acceptable immunization status practicum sites may refuse to accept students as per their organizational requirements, which could prevent the successful completion of the program.